 Provincial boundaries are marked with thin dotted lines and individually coloured using a 4-colour range; autonomous community boundaries and international borders are marked with increasingly thicker dashed black lines with red backgrounds.

-Regions that lack adequate railway connections are clearly shown on the map, in particular regions such as Teruel province (Teruel being the only provincial capital in Spain still without a direct connection to Madrid).
+Sparsely-populated regions with few adequate railway connections are clearly in evidence on the map, in particular regions such as the eastern part of Teruel province; Teruel is still the only provincial capital in Spain without a direct railway connection to Madrid.